The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 chimps guarding food source from a dog

-The walkway ends at a guardhouse/entry gate – some residual nervousness about Tamil Tiger bombers in evidence here? – and into the grounds of the Sri Maha Bodhi temple complex I went.
-In seeing the actual Bodhi Tree – believed to have grown from a shoot taken from the very tree under which Siddhartha Gautama became the Buddha – it would undoubtedly help to be a devout Buddhist.
-Otherwise, it really is an underwhelming experience.
-As the pic two down show, the actual tree is inaccessible behind gates and walls.
+The walkway ends at a guardhouse and entry gate—lingering nervousness about Tamil Tiger bombers still in evidence here—and from there I entered the grounds of the Sri Maha Bodhi temple complex.
+When it comes to seeing the actual Bodhi Tree—believed to have grown from a shoot taken from the very tree under which Siddhartha Gautama became the Buddha—it would undoubtedly help to be a devout Buddhist.
+Otherwise, the experience is rather underwhelming.
+As the photo two down shows, the tree itself is inaccessible, sealed off behind gates and walls.

-My experience in Bodh Gaya underneath the original – or not – Bodhi Tree was completely different, a most definitive feeling that I was somewhere significant.
-The fact that there were three hundred Tibetan Buddhist monks there that evening chanting their sutras may have had something to do with it.
-Still, in the context of Sri Lankan Buddhism, this is Ground Zero, the very centre of their Sinhalese Buddhist faith and should be taken as such.
+My experience in Bodh Gaya, sitting beneath the supposedly original Bodhi Tree, was completely different: a definitive feeling that I was somewhere truly significant.
+The presence of three hundred Tibetan Buddhist monks chanting their sutras that evening may have had something to do with it.
+Still, within the context of Sri Lankan Buddhism, this site is Ground Zero—the very center of Sinhalese Buddhist faith.

 The Sri Maha Bodhi and temple